Caledon Institute of Social Policy

-The Caledon Institute of Social Policy, also Caledon Institute, is a private Canadian think tank focused on social policy.
+The Caledon Institute of Social Policy, also Caledon Institute, was a private Canadian think tank focused on social policy.

+History

 It was founded in 1992.
 It wound down its day-to-day operations in 2017 and its archive of articles can be found on the Maytree website.

+Funder

 It is primarily funded by the Maytree Foundation.

+Subtle Impact

 The Caledon Institute does not have much public visibility and is infrequently in the news; however, it is thought to play a significant role behind the scenes, as is evident by frequent contact with government departments relative to more visible Canadian think tanks.